DeanAyalon/mildly-interesting/readme.md

-This repository contains snippets of code in different languages that is either demonstrating a cool concept, or behaves not quite as one would expect
+This repository contains snippets of code in different languages that either demonstrate cool concepts, or behavior that is not quite as one would expect